IvanJukonis/BaSP-M2023/README.md

 I developed the Landing Page of the application only using HTML.
 There has not been CSS code writen on this week.

+## Week 03
+The objective of this week is to understand the usage of CSS.

+In order to move through the weekly problematic I had to:
+    - Make corrections into the html file of week 2.
+    - Add styles into the landing page using CSS.
+    - Make sure the landing page is similar as the one created into the figma screenflow.

 ## Authors
 - Ivan Jukonis